 Ensuring product availability

-The main goal in the supply chain is clear for distributors, manufacturers, and subcontractors: all logistics actors must organize themselves to ensure product availability rates meet their targets.
+In the supply chain, the main objective is clear for distributors, manufacturers and subcontractors.
+All logistics players must organize themselves to ensure product availability in line with objectives.

 To guarantee this level of availability, retailers require a commitment from suppliers that expected volumes can be met.

-To improve product availability, the distributor needs to communicate order forecasts or projections in advance, so that the supplier can get organized, plan his workload and anticipate raw material purchases.
+To improve product availability, it is therefore necessary that the distributor communicates order forecasts or projections in advance.
+This enables the supplier to get organized, plan his workload and anticipate his purchases of raw materials.

 Fierce competition in the retail sector

-Another benefit of collaborative planning is that it fosters a smoother relationship between retailers and suppliers.
+Another advantage of collaborative planning is that it creates a calmer relationship between distributor and supplier.

-Suppliers can rely on the forecasts shared by the retailer to anticipate and plan accordingly.
-They gain a long-term view of their operations, which might allow them to allocate resources more effectively.
-This also enables them to plan their raw material purchases, optimize their investments, and secure the longevity of their business.
+The supplier can rely on the forecast shared by the retailer to anticipate and plan ahead.
+He has a long-term view of his business, which may enable him to forecast resources.
+It also enables him to anticipate raw material purchases, optimize investments and guarantee the long-term viability of his business.

-For retailers, the benefits are immediate in terms of product availability, supplier reliability, and safety stock levels.
-It becomes easier to implement substitution plans, which are anticipated in case of any failure from either party, such as material shortages or production capacity constraints.
+For the distributor, the benefits are immediate in terms of availability, supplier reliability and, consequently, safety stock levels.
+Substitution plans are easier to implement.
+They are anticipated in the event of failure of one of the two players (material shortage, production capacity constraints, etc.).

 Using technology to optimize assortments

-For suppliers, information shared by major retailers helps them manage storage capacities more effectively.
+For suppliers, the information shared by major distributors enables better management of storage capacity.

-With this knowledge, they can save on logistic space or anticipate their needs more easily.
+With this knowledge, he can save logistical space or anticipate his needs more easily.

 Benefits of assortment optimization

-- Labor costs : Suppliers can anticipate production rates in advance and adjust human resources accordingly, for example, by planning to hire temporary workers during peak periods.
+- Manpower: the supplier anticipates production rates in advance.
+This enables him to adjust human resources, for example by planning the use of temporary workers during peak periods.

 The benefits of using a pricing solution to optimize assortments